 Achieving channel-product fit is therefore an issue that needs to be tackled before a single advertising dollar is spent.
 If you haven’t considered it when building your product, review how your product, ICP and primary acquisition channels align.
-You maybe realize that an entirely different approach is more suitable.
-Maybe you’re just climbing the wrong hill.
+You may realize that an entirely different approach is more suitable.
+Maybe you’re just climbing the wrong hill

 Narrow your demand generation focus

 Once you establish the primary acquisition channel, build a well thought-out demand generation strategy and don’t diversity for the sake of diversifying.